 Setting up a business is one thing and running it successfully through long is whole another story.
 After establishing a firm foothold in the market, one fundamental question that we, as the owners need to ask to ourselves is that “Is the Business as efficient as it can be?”
 Particularly vouching for the manufacturing industries, the main task is to recognize the wastage of the resources.
 Doing this manually is quite a job and the probabilities for anomalies are higher.
 The most reliable solution to address this is the Big Data.

 Predictive machinery are the new bold step towards improvising the Operational Efficiency.
 Energy is seldom the largest outlay for a manufacturing firm, at the same time it is the most ambiguous concern.
 In the last decade, the energy consumption is recorded to rise up to 28% and is expected to hit the scale of 50% in the near future.
 Hence there is a hard necessity to monitor the energy usage and reduce the pseudo usage.

 What data do we actually need to gather to

 Energy Consumption & IoT:

-Rolls Royce, a leading manufacturers of aircraft engines, has innovated through its amazing technology for managing the Health of the Engines through their Engine Health Management System.
+Rolls Royce, a leading manufacturer of aircraft engines, has innovated through its amazing technology for managing the Health of the Engines through their Engine Health Management System.
 The EHMS System, a combination of tools for powerful analytics and sensors generates and maintains data in terabytes for every flight, which in turn allows Rolls-Royce for identifying issues and planning maintenance in advance.
-This has resulted in minimizing passenger delays and keeping operating costs down for it’s customers airlines, thereby improving the Operational Efficiency.
+This has resulted in minimizing passenger delays and keeping operating costs down for its customer’s airlines, thereby improving the Operational Efficiency.

 The main aim is to address the problems even before they spiral in.
 The need to address to these problems that will hinder the profitability of an industry is accurately analysed by the concept of IIoT and deploying one such thing is always on the positive hand!